BhagyeshVaze/BhagyeshVaze/README.md

 ### Bioinformatics Analyst | Data Scientist

-MS in Bioinformatics (Data Science Concentration) at Northeastern University (GPA 3.9/4.0).
-I work at the intersection of biology and data — building pipelines, running statistical analyses, and applying machine learning to clinical and genomic datasets.
+MS Bioinformatics Graduate (Data Science Concentration) from Northeastern University (GPA 3.9/4.0), with experience in clinical data pipelines, genomic analysis, and machine learning.
 ---

 ### What I Work On